3Dickulus/FragM/README.md

 + Anisotropic filtering for textures
 + Mipmaps for textures
 + mklinux.sh and mkmingw.bat will compile OpenEXR static libs and Fragmentarium and install exe + Examples/* + Misc/* to a working folder.
-+ mklinux.sh should also work for OSX ( thanks visual.bermarte @ fractalforums.com :D )
++ mklinux.sh should also work for OSX ( thanks visual.bermarte @ fractalforums.com :D and valera-rozuvan@FF )
 + Tool bars remain as user set them when switching to/from fullscreen
 + Textures are persistent when switching to/from fullscreen and when switching textures
 + LoopPlay only loops in "Play" mode